YowSiaoKang/tp/docs/UserGuide.md

 ### Locating volunteers by name: `find`

-Finds and displays a filtered volunteer list containing volunteers matching the search.
+Looking for something specific :thinking:?
+Use this to find and display a filtered volunteer list containing volunteers matching the search.

 Format: `find [n/NAME]… [a/AVAILABILITY]…`